 Resources nominated to the CRHR must retain enough of their historic character or appearance to convey the reasons for their significance.
 Resources whose historic integrity does not meet NRHP criteria may still be eligible for listing in the CRHR.
-Although all sites are evaluated according to all four of the CRHR criteria, the eligibility for archaeological resources is typically considered under Criterion 4.

-Most prehistoric archaeological sites lack identifiable or important association with specific persons or events of regional or national history (Criteria 1 and 2), and/or lack the formal and structural attributes necessary to qualify as eligible under Criterion 3.
+Most tribal cultural resources that are archaeological in nature lack identifiable or important association with specific persons or events of regional or national history (Criteria 1 and 2), and/or lack the formal and structural attributes necessary to qualify as eligible under Criterion 3.

-An archaeological site may be considered significant if it displays one or more of the following attributes (California Office of Historic Preservation 1991): chronologically diagnostic, functionally diagnostic, or exotic artifacts; datable materials; definable activity areas; multiple components; faunal or floral remains; archaeological or architectural features; notable complexity, size, integrity, time span, or depth; or stratified deposits.
-Determining the period(s) of occupation at a site provides a context for the types of activities undertaken and may well supply a link with other sites and cultural processes in the region.
+A tribal cultural resource that is archaeological in nature may be considered significant (and by extension be considered a tribal cultural resource) if it displays one or more of the following attributes (Office of Historic Resources 1991): chronologically diagnostic, functionally diagnostic, or exotic artifacts; datable materials; definable activity areas; multiple components; faunal or floral remains; archaeological features; notable complexity, size, integrity, time span, or depth; or stratified deposits.
+Determining the period(s) of occupation at a site provides a context for the types of activities undertaken and may supply a link with other sites and cultural processes in the region.
 Further, well-defined temporal parameters can help illuminate processes of culture change and continuity in relation to natural environmental factors and interactions with other cultural groups.
 Finally, chronological controls might provide a link to regionally important research questions and topics of more general theoretical relevance.
 As a result, the ability to determine the temporal parameters of a site's occupation is critical for a finding of eligibility under Criterion 4 (information potential).
-A site that cannot be dated is unlikely to possess the quality of significance required for CRHR eligibility or be considered a unique archaeological resource.
-The content of an archaeological site provides information regarding its cultural affiliations, temporal periods of use, functionality, and other aspects of its occupation history.
-The range and variability of artifacts present in the site can allow for reconstruction of changes in ethnic affiliation, diet, social structure, economics, technology, industrial change, and other aspects of culture.
+A site that cannot be dated is unlikely to possess the quality of significance required for CRHR eligibility.
+The content of a site provides information regarding its cultural affiliations, temporal periods of use, functionality, and other aspects of its occupation history.
+The range and variability of artifacts present in the site can allow for reconstruction of changes in diet, social structure, technology, and other aspects of culture.